uptrain-ai/uptrain/README.md

 ## Experimentation

-You can use the UpTrain experimentation api to run and compare LLM responses for different prompts, models, LLM chains, etc.
+You can use the UpTrain framework to run and compare LLM responses for different prompts, models, LLM chains, etc. Check out the experimentation tutorial to learn more.

 ## Validation

+You can use the UpTrain Validation Manager to define checks, retry logic and validate your LLM responses before showing it to your users.
+Check out the tutorial here.

 ## Monitoring

+You can use the UpTrain framework to continuously monitor your model's performance and get realtime insights on how well it is doing on a variety of evaluation metrics.
+Check out the monitoring tutorial to learn more.

 # Why UpTrain 🤔?